martinthomson/is-the-future/draft-thomson-rfcplusplus-label.md

 * the ongoing experiment - specifically its potential for failure - be considered when implementing changes to processes on affected streams.

-It might be possible to reserve RFC numbers, which would preserve the loosely chronological ordering of RFCs by number.
+It might also be possible to reserve RFC numbers, which would preserve the loosely chronological ordering of RFCs by number.
 This document does not take any position on whether this effort would be worthwhile.

 ## A New Label is Necessary